-Human Services is an interdisciplinary study that provides students with knowledge and skills to work in the social services field.
+Human services is an interdisciplinary study that provides students with knowledge and skills to work in the social services field.
 Mercer University’s Bachelor of Science in Human Services is ideal for adults seeking to make a difference through service roles in their community.
-The major develops problem-solving skills, case management skills, and a client-centered mental health focus.
-Students can choose from five concentrations focused on helping individuals become self-sufficient in specific settings:
+The major provides students with the tools to develop problem-solving methods, learn case management skills, and use client-centered mental health practices in order to help individuals become self-sufficient.
+Students can choose from five concentrations:

 - Family Services teaches students to work with families regarding child custody, foster care, adoption, and interactions with the court system.

 - Gerontology Services prepares graduates to work with clients aged 65 and older through direct services or program and policy administration.

 - Mental Health Services covers categories of behavior pathology, psychotherapy theories, and communication to help clients access the solutions they need.